thna2020/AlgoTradingBasics/README.md

 ## Quantitative Analysis

 Quantitative analysis is applied to measure and assess efficiency and value of financial tools as well as to predict future events, i.e., change in stock profitability.
 Quantitative analysis involves building computerized trading models and aids investors in assessing investment opportunities as well as in developing the most successful trading strategy and investing basket.
+Compared to normal charting analysis, quantitative analysis is more disciplined, systemic, and synchronized with convenient backtesting and varying trading frequencies thanks to computer programs.

 The main difference between quantitatve analysis and technical analysis is that quantitative analysts do not focus on what the market will be like in the future.
 Rather, quantitative analysts try to develop a trading and investing strategy that can be quantified.

 - Risk - Premium